e271828e/Flight.jl/docs/notes/design/framework_spec.md

   from its own state and still needs nothing from the strut ([§16][s16] records the migration).
 - **Split the component** — the residual remedy, when both halves genuinely belong to it, and it documents real structure.
-Its cost, stated where it bites: [§11.3][s11-3]'s visibility is binary, so every intermediate shared across the new boundary becomes `output_types` — public, connectable, substitution-relevant.
-The mitigating idiom is [§4.3][s4-3]'s granularity guideline, which the split case satisfies trivially (one producing stage, one consumer): **one struct-valued bundle port** — a `StrutGeometry`-shaped value — not N loose ports.
+Its cost, stated where it bites: visibility ([§11.3][s11-3]) is binary, so every intermediate shared across the new boundary becomes
+  `output_types` — public, connectable, substitution-relevant.
+The mitigating idiom is the granularity guideline ([§4.3][s4-3]), which the split case satisfies trivially (one producing stage, one consumer): **one struct-valued bundle port** — a `StrutGeometry`-shaped value — not N loose ports.
 The bundle type is then contract, a real cost but a bounded and honest one.
 No visibility register is added for the